SalahZITOUNI/SpaceSense_P_T/README.md

 4. **Creating Docker container:**

-Creating Docker container in a crucial part of the test because this container will be the server where our program will work, and it will also assure that the program and its files will be separated from the main computer which will work as a layer of protection and will facilitate the tests.
+Creating a Docker container is a critical step in the testing process, as it functions akin to a server, hosting our program.
+This encapsulation not only segregates the program and its associated files from the primary system, thereby adding a layer of security but also simplifies the testing procedures.

 I. **Create docker file:**

-The docker file is very important when you create a container because this file will include the settings on how this container will works, the location of the score’s files, preparing the virtual environment by downloading the python dependencies and le URL of the application:
+The Dockerfile plays a pivotal role in container creation, serving as the blueprint that outlines the operational parameters of the container.
+It specifies vital details such as the configuration settings, the paths to the source files, and the steps for setting up the virtual environment, including the installation of Python dependencies.
+Additionally, it defines the URL for the application, ensuring that every aspect of the container's functionality is meticulously configured.

    ```bash
    # Use the specified image as the base